 Nutrition and Wellness

-District 80 Schools ARE PEANUT & TREE NUT-FREE ZONES and no longer serve products containing or processed alongside peanuts/tree nuts.
+District 80 Schools ARE PEANUT & TREE NUT-Safe Schools and no longer serve products containing or processed alongside peanuts/tree nuts.

 To maintain a safe environment, these products cannot be packed in lunches or brought as treats.